nytimes/backbone.stickit/README.md

 ## Bindings

 The `view.bindings` is a hash of jQuery or Zepto selector keys with binding configuration values.
-Similar to the callback definitions configured in `view.events`, bindings callbacks can be defined as the name of a method on the view or a direct function body.
+Similar to the callback definitions configured in `view.events`, bindings callbacks can be defined as the name of a method on the view or a direct function body. `view.bindings` may also be defined as a function.

 Once you are familiarized with the bindings callbacks, use [this reference](#binding-callbacks-flowchart) for a better idea of when they are called.